top of page

 With your photographer secured and the date set, it's time to coordinate your outfits and choose a location.
 Consider clothing that represents your personality.
 For example, if you love a casual style, a well-fitted pair of jeans and a fun top might be perfect.
 On the other hand, if you want a more polished look, a tailored dress or a smart blazer could work better.

 Make sure your outfits match your chosen location.
 If shooting in a lush park, light, breezy clothing will complement the environment.
-If you pick a vibrant urban area, you might opt for something trendy and bold.
+If you pick a vibrant urban area, you might want something trendy and bold.

 Choosing a meaningful location adds extra depth to your portraits.
 It could be your school’s campus, a favorite café, or a local park where you hang out with friends.
 Discussing the location with your photographer is crucial, as they might have suggestions for spots that yield the best lighting and angles.